 PERFECT CROP EXPECTED FOR HUCKLEBERRY FESTIVAL

 Summer in the mountains of Southern Alberta can be fickle; quite often it will take its sweet time, waiting until late July to really get started, and by September dustings of snow can be seen on the mountain tops or even the valley floors.
-So with this in mind, you have to capitalize on the warm weather opportunities that can only reliably be found in August.
 Very conveniently, and scientifically, this coincides with maturation of the Southern Rockies huckleberry crop, and one result of this great gift from nature is Castle Mountain Resort’s Huckleberry Festival.

 Nestled deep in the southwest corner of Alberta on what is essentially a dead end road, Castle Mountain’s Huckleberry extravaganza has been going on, in various forms, for as long as anyone can remember.
 But what it the festival is now is the most important, and that is a multidimensional day of fun for families, friends, couples, kids, grandparents, dogs and everyone in between.

 The center piece is quite obviously the huckleberries that line the slopes of the off-season ski hill and surrounding mountainsides.
-Strategically held on the last weekend of August, as the festival approaches the tasty little treats will be rounding into form.
 Berry enthusiasts will be able to utilize a mechanized advantage and jump on the chairlift, for $10 per person, to arrive halfway up the mountain and commence their berry gathering assault all the way back to the base area.
 This year, according to Castle Mountain Community Association President, Fraser Stewart, the weather has been setting up nicely for the delivery of a perfect crop.